markevich/OpenCreeper/README.markdown

 ## Development

-My original plan was to code on this until the original CW3 game gets released but I feel I have come far enough, so I will stop at this point and do other stuff I guess.
+I have stopped adding features and gameplay elements to the game since CW3 has been released but I'm still doing some changes in the general code layout, trying different things, refactoring and optimizing.
 There is a lot that could be done, though, whether it be more gameplay elements, a decent UI, details like ballistic trajectories of projectiles or even using WebGL as rendering target.
-At the very least a million bugfixes.
+At the very least a lot of bugfixes.

 ## Browser Compatibility and Performance